casey/just/README.md

 - Any complex set of commands that you really should write down somewhere, if only to be able to remember them

-Even for small, personal projects it’s nice to be able to remember commands by name instead of ^Reverse searching your shell history, and it’s a huge boon to be able to go into an old project written in a random language with a mysterious build system and know that all the commands you need to do whatever you need to do are in the `justfile`, and that if you type `just` something useful (or at least interesting!) will probably happen.
+Even for small, personal projects it's nice to be able to remember commands by name instead of ^Reverse searching your shell history, and it's a huge boon to be able to go into an old project written in a random language with a mysterious build system and know that all the commands you need to do whatever you need to do are in the `justfile`, and that if you type `just` something useful (or at least interesting!) will probably happen.

-For ideas for recipes, check out [this project’s `justfile`](justfile), or some of the `justfile`​s [out in the wild](https://github.com/search?o=desc&q=filename%3Ajustfile&s=indexed&type=Code).
+For ideas for recipes, check out [this project's `justfile`](justfile), or some of the `justfile`s [out in the wild](https://github.com/search?o=desc&q=filename%3Ajustfile&s=indexed&type=Code).

-Anyways, I think that’s about it for this incredibly long-winded README.
+Anyways, I think that's about it for this incredibly long-winded README.

 I hope you enjoy using `just` and find great success and satisfaction in all your computational endeavors!